dnndev/xmp-docs/form-controls/email.md

 *   **Field Tokens** may be used in the email attributes and in the body of the email.

-*   **Attachment**: Attaches a file in the file system of the website to the email.
-The value must be a file system-based path (mapped path) and filename.
+*   **Attachment**: Attaches a file(s) in the file system of the website to the email.
+The value must be a file system-based path (mapped path) and filename, or a relative path prefixed with "~" (New to version 4.8).
+You can send multiple attachments by passing in a pipe delimited string.

 *   **BCC**: Blind Carbon Copy - email addresses will receive a copy of the email but will not show up in the list of recipients.
 You may specify a single email address or a list of addresses.
 Addresses can be separated by commas.
 NOTE, you may use email addresses derived from list controls as well.
 The list control must use the pipe (`|`) separator to separate its values for this to work correctly. (added in version 2.1)